TheAmadeus25/LaColorduino/README.md

 ******
 ## YouTube

 The ESP8266 get its information directly from **YouTube** it's self.
-Sometimes, it doesn't show any value after startup but I'm working on it.
+Sometimes, it doesn't show any value after startup but I'm working on it. **[Library from witnessmenow aka Brian Lough found here](https://github.com/witnessmenow/arduino-youtube-api)**.

 ### Subscriber